If the police will not apply for an AVO, you can make an application to the Local Court yourself.

 There are five steps to applying for an AVO through the Local Court:

-You may not be able to get an appointment with court staff at your nearest Local Court for several days.
 If you need immediate protection, or you are scared, you should contact the police.
 The police may apply and issue a Provisional AVO for you in cases involving domestic violence.

 If the protected person is a person under the age of 16, only the police can apply for an AVO on their behalf.
 However, you can add your children to your own AVO.
 If the court makes an Interim or Final AVO to protect you, in most cases they must also make an order to protect any child under 16 who lives with you.

 If you are applying for an Apprehended Personal Violence Order (APVO) against someone like a neighbour, you may wish to go to mediation to discuss the problem and resolve the dispute.
 The court must refer all APVO applications to mediation unless there is a good reason not to.
 Such reasons could include: